-HonorHealth's Post-Graduate Year One, Pharmacy Residency Program at Scottsdale Shea Medical Center is accredited by the American Society of Health-System Pharmacists.
-The program at HonorHealth John C. Lincoln Medical Center is pending accreditation.
+HonorHealth's two Post-Graduate Year One, Pharmacy Residency Programs at Scottsdale Shea and Osborn Medical Center and John C. Lincoln Medical Center are accredited by the American Society of Health-System Pharmacists.
+The Post-Graduate Year Two Critical Care program at Scottsdale Shea and Osborn Medical Center is pending accreditation.

 How to Apply